pschake34/NotSoBasicOnshapeCAD/README.md

 ### Reflection

 This initial part was very simple and elegant.
 I was very impressed by the application Onshape managed to embed in the document, which had very well thought out and comprehensive instructions to create the part.
-In addition, there were tips along the way for useful keyboard shortcuts (ones that I already knew, but useful for beginners at least).
+In addition, there were tips along the way for basic keyboard shortcuts, such as **Shift+S** to create a sketch, **N** to view normal to sketch plane, **F** to fit the setch or model to the screen, **R** for a center point rectangle, and **C** for a center point circle.

 <br>
 <br>